TSTanabe/HAMSTER/README.md

     - **Sequences/**
       Protein sequences (FASTA) of assumed functional equivalent sequences from the analysis
     - **Hidden_markov_models/**
-      Generated profile Hidden Markov Models for each protein
+      Generated profile Hidden Markov Models for each protein with each selection rule and corresponding cutoffs
     - **Reports/**
       Generated detailed reports for each sequence set, including a list of all selected sequences with the genomic vicinity
     - **Collinear_syntenic_blocks/**